Biting, pinching and hair-pulling: why babies and toddlers do it

 Young children bite, pinch and pull hair to experiment and explore their environment.

-For babies, biting, pinching and hair-pulling helps them work out cause and effect, usually at around 6-12 months.
-It’s a way of exploring and getting to know their world.
+Babies put things into their mouths to explore and learn through taste and touch.
+At 6-12 months, biting, pinching and hair-pulling also help babies work out cause and effect.
+It’s a way of getting to know their world.

 For example, your baby bites you and then watches to see what you’ll do.
-If you laugh or make it into a game, she might try it again to see whether she gets the same reaction.
-If you get angry, she might be fascinated by your reaction – which might also make her want to try it again!
+If you laugh or make it into a game, they might try it again to see whether they get the same reaction.
+If you get angry, your baby might be fascinated by your reaction – which might also make them want to try it again!

 Babies also bite when they’re teething because their gums feel sore.